A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

 In several of our research works, we propose runtime mechanisms for \emph{dynamic scheduling} of PIM offloading candidates, i.e., mechanisms that decide whether or not to actually offload code that is marked to be potentially offloaded to PIM engines.
-In~\cite{ahn.pei.isca15}, we develop a locality-aware scheduling mechanism {for PIM-enabled instructions}.
-For GPU-based systems~\cite{hsieh.isca16,pattnaik.pact16}, we explore the combination of compile-time and runtime mechanisms for identification and dynamic scheduling of PIM offloading candidates.
+In~\cite{ahn.pei.isca15}, we develop a locality-aware scheduling mechanism {for PIM-enabled instructions}. \gfv{In~\cite{ghiasi2022alp}, we add (1)~an \emph{Offload Management Unit} to the host chip to handle the offload of code segments to PIM cores and (2)~a \emph{Monitor Unit} in both the PIM and CPU cores to collect the necessary runtime information (e.g., L1 cache misses, LLC misses) to feed the \emph{Offload Management Unit}.} For GPU-based systems~\cite{hsieh.isca16,pattnaik.pact16}, we explore the combination of compile-time and runtime mechanisms for identification and dynamic scheduling of PIM offloading candidates.